-- 4.44 Depreciation for the Price Control period will be recovered through a combination of pass through terms in the Et term and through the Pf term.
-Where appropriate these will be adjusted via the At. - 4.45 For the avoidance of doubt, within the current Et terms, term (h) allows for recovering depreciation costs for the Customer Care & Billing upgrade, (CC&B), term (g) for recovery of the depreciation of the Endur system.
-We consider creating an additional Et term as appropriate to cover the Digital Engine depreciation costs and a new term for smart readiness.
+- 4.65 Depreciation for the price control period will be recovered through a combination of pass-through terms in the E_t term and through the Pf term.
+Where appropriate these will be adjusted via the A_t. - 4.66 For the avoidance of doubt, within the current Et terms, term (h) allows for recovering depreciation costs for the CC&B upgrade, (CC&B), term (g) for recovery of the depreciation of the Endur system.
+We have decided to create an additional Et term to cover the Digital Engine depreciation costs and a new term for smart readiness, as already described above.
 The table below details how the depreciation cost will be allocated between P_f and E_t terms.